Safe Option-Critic: Learning Safety in the Option-Critic Architecture: EXPERIMENTS

 \subsection{Arcade Learning Environment}

-In this section, we discuss our experiments in the ALE domain.
-Recent work in learning options introduced a deliberation cost \cite{harb2017waiting} in the option-critic framework \cite{bacon2017option}.
-The deliberation cost could be interpreted as a penalty for terminating an option, thereby leading to temporally extended options.
-We use the asynchronous advantage option-critic (A2OC) \cite{harb2017waiting} algorithm as our baseline for learning the `safe' options with the non-linear function approximation.
-Within the option-critic architecture, A2OC works in a similar fashion as the asynchronous advantage actor-critic (A3C) algorithm \cite{mnih2016asynchronous}.

-Introducing controllability in the A2OC algorithm results in an additional term to the intra-option policy gradient alone as shown in Equation \eqref{equation19}.
-Our update rule for the intra-option policy gradient in the A2OC with controllability setting thus becomes:
+We now analyze our method in the ALE domain~\citep{bellemare2013arcade}. \cite{harb2017waiting} introduced deliberation cost in the options framework to learn temporally extended options by adding a penalty cost on switching options too frequently.
+We use the asynchronous advantage option-critic (A2OC)~\citep{harb2017waiting} as our baseline for learning `safe' options with non-linear function approximation.
+A2OC provides an extension of the asynchronous advantage actor-critic (A3C) algorithm~\citep{mnih2016asynchronous} in the option-critic architecture.
+Introducing the controllability function in the A2OC algorithm results in an additional regularizer term in the intra-option policy gradient (see Equation \eqref{j_grad_theta}).
+The update rule for the intra-option policy gradient in the A2OC with controllability is given as follows:

-Here $G$ is a mixture of $n$-step returns similar to the A2OC with the difference that here we consider this return only for the duration an option persisted in continuation.
-Without any loss in generality, the $1$-step TD error in the definition of controllability can be substituted with $n$-step TD error only if the same option has continued up until the $n^{th}$ step.
-Similarly, as discussed in the Equation \eqref{eq_J_v_f}, there is no change in the termination gradient and we use the same update rule as derived in the A2OC algorithm. $\eta$ here is the deliberation cost.
+Here, similar to the A2OC algorithm, $G$ is a mixture of $n$-step return, with a slight modification that the $n$-step return is only considered until the current option terminates or number of steps are more than $n$.
+Without any loss in generality, the $1$-step TD error in the definition of controllability can be extended to the $n$-step TD error if the current option persists until the $n^{th}$ step.
+Similarly, as discussed in the Equation \eqref{eq_J_v_f}, there is no change in the termination gradient and we use the same update rule as derived in the A2OC algorithm.
+In the below equation, $\eta$ represents the deliberation cost \citep{harb2017waiting} which penalizes the frequent switching of the options,